-PolySNAP is now in automatic mode, and proceeds by reading the sample files from the specified input folder, and loading these into a database located in the output folder.
+PolySNAP now proceeds by reading the sample files from the specified input folder, and loading these into the program.

-Each pattern is loaded in turn, with the first pattern profile shown on the top right and the most recently loaded profile below it.
-When all 21 patterns have been loaded the process will stop.

-The program now examines the input files, checking for amorphous samples, matches the data files against one another, and then performs cluster analysis.
-When complete the results window will appear.
+Each pattern is loaded in turn, with the pattern profiles shown as they are read in.
+When all 22 patterns have been loaded, the program examines the input files, matches the data files against one another, and then performs cluster analysis.
+When complete the main results window will appear; this should only take a few seconds for this small datasest.